 At the start of 2017, bitcoin's price was around $1,025.
 The coin reached its pinnacle in mid-December 2017, exceeding $19,000 before closing the year at $13,411.
 Such growth would grab any investor's attention.

-But not everyone agrees.
-Last year, MGT Capital Investments CEO John McAfee said bitcoin would hit $500,000 by 2020.
-However, in April of 2018, McAfee said the cryptocurrency would see $1 million in 2020.
+In April of 2018, MGT Capital Investments CEO John McAfee said the cryptocurrency would see $1 million in 2020.

 What's more, investors who held a higher percentage of cryptocurrency in their investment portfolios tended to be more bullish on the price of bitcoin.
 Those with an above-average crypto allocation predicted a $25,000 bitcoin by 2030, while those who held a less-than-average amount thought bitcoin would only see $17,000 by that time.